kelsiealopez/pggb/README.md

 ## 4. Merge vcfs, clean, fix vcfs, etc.

-Create a file that has the paths to all the vcf files
+Create a `vcf_fofn.txt` file that has the paths to all the vcf files

 ```bash
 nano vcf_fofn.txt